Cerenia is a safe and effective medication that can be given at home or in the veterinary hospital to treat vomiting.

 When to Give Cerenia for Dogs

-Given by tablet, Cerenia absorbs best if given at least 1 hour prior to a full meal.
+Given by tablet, Cerenia absorbs best if given at least one hour prior to a full meal.
 Your dog will probably need a treat to take it, but use a small treat, because a large treat may decrease the amount of the drug that can be absorbed in the stomach.13

 What If I Miss a Dose of Cerenia?